SlimHintz/movie-data-eda/README.md

 This research utilized the application of descriptive statistics and data visualisations to motivate statistical inference on the optimal strategy for making a movie.
 Due to a changing market place, we did not include data points taken before 2010 and since 2020 had yet to finish, we also omitted any move released after 2019.

+As a metric for success we choose return on investment (ROI: profit/production budget).
+This allowed us to consider smaller budget films along side larger films.

 ### Results